 - Feel the positive vibes entering into your body.

 - This is how you complete one repetition of Surya Namaskar.

 - To render maximum benefits from this Holistic yoga cycle you need to complete twelve repetitions.
 But not from day one.

 -->Start with two cycles; gradually try to be perfect in fifteen days.

 -->Preferably, try to do in the morning on empty stomach.

 3. Bhramari Pranayam

-Bhramari Pranayam is one of the great breathing exercises to release the mental tension, anxiety, frustration and anger.
-This simple breathing technique can be practised anywhere at work or home, it is an instant solution to de-stress yourself.
+Bhramari Pranayam is one of the great breathing exercises to release the mental tension, anxiety, frustration, and anger.
+This simple breathing technique can be practiced anywhere at work or home, it is an instant solution to de-stress yourself.